Osman Kakay

-Osman Jovan Kakay (born 25 August 1997) is a Sierra Leonean footballer who plays as a defender for EFL Championship club Queens Park Rangers.
-Born in England, he represents the Sierra Leone national team.
+Osman Jovan Kakay (born 25 August 1997) is a professional footballer who plays as a defender for Slovak First League club FC Košice.
+Born in England, he plays for the Sierra Leone national team.

-Kakay was born in Westminster to parents from Sierra Leone.

 Club career

 Queens Park Rangers

 After playing in Queens Park Rangers' academy, Kakay signed his first professional contract with the club in 2015.
-On 29 January 2016, he signed a new one-year deal to keep him at QPR until 2017.
+On 29 January 2016, he signed a new one-year deal to keep him at QPR until 2017, and joined Livingston on loan until the end of the season.
+Kakay made his professional debut on 30 January 2016, playing the full game in Livingston's 1–0 away loss to Dumbarton in the Scottish Championship.

-He made his first QPR appearance starting out of position in the right of midfield in an EFL Cup second round victory over Rochdale, before being substituted after 73 minutes to an ovation from the Queens Park Rangers support.
+He made his first QPR appearance in August 2016, starting out of position in the right of midfield in an EFL Cup second round victory over Rochdale, before being substituted after 73 minutes to an ovation from the Queens Park Rangers support.